daleao/sdv/Modules/Professions/README.md

 <ul>
 <font size="2">

-- All trapped fish can have quality up to gold (*iridium, with prestige*).
+- All trapped fish can have quality up to gold.
+After prestige, can have quality up to iridium, with silver at the lowest.
 - Chance depends on fishing level (same formula as forage).
 - The crab pot recipe part of the perk is unchanged from vanilla.